-The thought of implementing new payroll and HR software can be intimidating, especially if past software implementations have not gone smoothly.
-If you’re considering switching to a new HR and payroll company, ask them these five questions about their implementation process before you make a final decision.
+The thought of implementing new payroll and HR software can be intimidating, especially if past software implementations haven’t gone smoothly.
+If you’re considering switching to a new human capital management system and payroll software company, ask them these five questions about their implementation process before you make a final decision.

-You’ll want to make sure you have one or more implementation professionals dedicated to your account.
-These are the people that will be there to answer your questions, guide you through what you’ll need to do and ensure the transition goes smoothly.
-If you’re implementing multiple products, such as HR, timekeeping and payroll, it’s also good to ask if there will be an expert on each product involved in your implementation.
+- Will we have a dedicated team of implementation specialists?
+You’ll want to make sure you have one or more implementation specialists dedicated to your account.
+The number may vary depending on your specific business needs, but the implementation specialist is there to answer your questions, guide you through the process and ensure the transition goes smoothly.
+If you’re implementing multiple products such as payroll, benefits and a learning management system, ask if there will be an expert for each product involved.

+- Will there be a final review before we go live?
 Your provider should offer to review the outcomes of all deliverables outlined in your project success plan before your account becomes operational.
-This can help catch any last-minute errors before you process your first payroll or before employees begin using HR or timekeeping systems.
+This can help catch any last-minute errors before your process your first payroll or before employees begin using the new HR system.

 As the demand for labor shifts and the unemployment rate rises, workers and employers adjust.View the Impact